What is Android MDM? A guide to Mobile Device Management

 Traditional Android MDM is designed for Android GMS devices.
 These solutions were never built to do the kinds of things Google does for consumer Android products (deliver app updates, new content, firmware updates) because Android with GMS already provides these functions.
-But if you’re running AOSP Android, you’re now missing tools that a full stack Android device management partner like Esper can provide (for example, FOTA).
+But if you’re running AOSP Android, you’re now missing tools that a full stack Android management partner like Esper can provide (for example, FOTA).

-Are there Android MDM alternatives?
+Android MDM alternatives